Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Environmental and social responsibility in leather manufacturing

-Requirements: Leather manufacturers are assessed on environmental management, chemical handling, waste management, energy and water usage, and worker safety.
+What are the Requirements: Leather manufacturers are assessed on environmental management, chemical handling, waste management, energy and water usage, and worker safety.
 Facilities receive ratings—Gold, Silver, Bronze, or Audited—based on performance.

-Description: LWG was established in 2005 to promote sustainable practices in the leather industry.
+What does it mean: LWG was established in 2005 to promote sustainable practices in the leather industry.
 It certifies facilities that meet strict environmental and ethical standards, ensuring responsible leather production.

 Link: Leather Working Group - Certification